xerta555/Detach-Files/repo/README.md

   - (equivalent to `/storage/emulated/0/`)
 - Uncomment the common app(s) you want in this file
 - Save changes
-- Flash the module ZIP with Magisk Manager..
+- Flash the module ZIP with Magisk Manager
-  - Magisk Manager app is recommended to be able to use the 'Simple-mode', as it require LTE/WIFI.
+  - Magisk Manager app is required for the flash
 - Reboot your device.
 - Profit!
 <br />